benjohnston/benjohnston.github.io/about.md

 ### Git collaboration
 And actually, SVN too, if that's your thing.
+Big fan of *gitflow*.

 ### Interdisciplinary communication